 This particular tree is a binary tree, meaning that every node is either a leaf, or a branch with exactly two children.
 The nice thing about a binary tree is that paths from root to leaf correspond exactly to binary numbers.
 Just think of zero as going left in the tree, and one as going right.
-Then, the number 01101 (for example) corresponds to left-right-right-left-right, which lands on the leaf marked N. Decode the message in binary written beneath the tree.
+Then, the number 01101 (for example) corresponds to left-right-left-right, which lands on the leaf marked N.